stefano-garzarella/snp-svsm-efi-secret/README.md

-# AMD SEV-SNP demo with SVSM, KBS, and Linux's efi_secrets
+# AMD SEV-SNP PoC with SVSM, KBS proxy, and Linux's efi_secrets

-This demo will allow you to start a Confidential VM on AMD SEV-SNP.
+This PoC will allow you to start a Confidential VM on AMD SEV-SNP.

 We will create an encrypted rootfs and boot a VM using QEMU and SVSM in VMPL0.
-SVSM will request an attestation report and talk to a Key Broker Server to perform a remote attestation and receive the rootfs encryption key previously registered with the expected launch measurement.
+SVSM will request an attestation report and talk to a Key Broker Server (using a proxy running in the host) to perform a remote attestation and receive the rootfs encryption key previously registered with the expected launch measurement.

 At this point SVSM injects this secret into the guest OS leveraging the EFI configuration table under the `LINUX_EFI_COCO_SECRET_AREA_GUID` entry